ALLEN Coaching

 Mentioned below are the important topics that will help the students in studying for the examination:

-It will help the students in learning about the relationship between heat and other forms of energy and their importance that is required in the field.
+It will help the students learn about the relationship between heat and other forms of energy and their importance that is required in the field.

-Class 11 Chemistry NCERT Exemplar solutions chapter 6 deals with the different forms of energy and how they are used in our day-to-day life.
+Class 11 Chemistry NCERT Exemplar Solutions Chapter 6 deals with the different forms of energy and how they are used in our day-to-day lives.
 Learning from the solutions will also help the students in preparing for the competitive exam.

-NCERT Exemplar solutions for Class 11 Chemistry chapter 6 explains about a closed system, only energy can be exchanged with the surrounding.
+NCERT Exemplar Solutions for Class 11 Chemistry chapter 6 explains a closed system, where only energy can be exchanged with the surroundings.

-In open system energy as well as matter can be exchanged with the surrounding.
-In an isolated system, both energy and matter cannot be exchanged with the surrounding.
+In an open system energy as well as matter can be exchanged with the surroundings.
+In an isolated system, both energy and matter cannot be exchanged with the surroundings.

 Chapter-1 - Some Basic Concepts of Chemistry